achernarwang/LiVO/README.md

 python retriever.py
 ```

+> [!NOTE]
-**Note:** Please kindly note that besides our implementation of the value retriever, which is a simple combination of keyword matching and LLM reasoning, there are more possible approaches such as language model finetuning, as long as they fit the formulation of value retriever in the Section 3.2 of our paper.
+> Please kindly note that besides our implementation of the value retriever, which is a simple combination of keyword matching and LLM reasoning, there are more possible approaches such as language model finetuning, as long as they fit the formulation of value retriever in the Section 3.2 of our paper.

 ## Training the Value Encoder

 The training script of the value encoder is provided at [value_encoder/train.py](value_encoder/train.py).
 To train the value encoder, we need to prepare a text-image preference dataset as described in Section 3.4 in our paper.
-As the full training dataset is still under assessment for public release, we currently provide the debias part of the dataset for demonstration training, and you can download it from [here](https://drive.google.com/file/d/1vqk294MhmT1b0YsWAO5BMLtF42qnMuYH/view?usp=sharing) (MD5: dadca2632564c78626ca619d63d7c9ee).
+Here we provide **the debias part of the dataset** for demonstration training, and you can download it from [this link](https://drive.google.com/file/d/1vqk294MhmT1b0YsWAO5BMLtF42qnMuYH/view?usp=sharing) (MD5: dadca2632564c78626ca619d63d7c9ee).
+To access the full training dataset, please refer the [Datasets Access](#datasets-access) section.

 After downloading the archive file, which should be named as `livo_data_debias.tar.gz`, move it to the root of this repository and extract the dataset: